ga77su/ga77su/README.md

 ## question

 **core question:**
-can creating and using a self-created cryptocurrency offer individuals greater financial autonomy and self-sovereignty, as an alternative to traditional finance and speculative cryptocurrencies?
+can creating and using a self-created cryptocurrency allow individuals to achieve greater financial autonomy and self-sovereignty, as an alternative to the limitations of traditional finance, bitcoin, and speculative tokens?

 ## hypothesis